coreymason/WestmontHS-PTSA-Website/README.md

 ## Synopsis:

-### Current Version: In Development
+### Current Version: No longer In Use

-This repository hosts the Westmont High School PTSA website, http://www.westmontptsa.org.
+This repository hosts the old Westmont High School PTSA website and can now be viewed at http://www.coreysmason.com/ptsa.
 This project utilizes Bower to maintain packages and Grunt as a taskrunner; both ruby and Node.js are required for development.

 ## Contributors